Fireworks Over The Detroit River

 Fireworks Over the Bay | St. Ignace

 Watching fireworks over the Mackinac Bridge is a thrill, but it’s just as thrilling from the Upper Peninsula too.
-There are displays every Saturday from July 8 to Sept.
-3. Head to downtown St. Ignace to celebrate the end of summer with this awesome display.
+There are displays every Saturday from late June through late August.
+Head to downtown St. Ignace to celebrate the end of summer with this awesome display.

 Fireworks Over The Bay - St. Ignace, Michigan - Fireworks Displays